LinuxForHealth/py-service-wrapper/README.md

 1. It is packaged in a pip installable format such as sdist or a python wheel.
 2. It provides a YAML file that lists the entrypoints into the library that need to be exposed as a service.
 The format of the YAML file is discussed below in more detail.

+**In addition to the above** requirements, the service wrapper deployments can change the default uvicorn internal HTTP default port number 5000 by setting the following environment variable or passing it to the docker service run command.
+* PY_SERVICE_WRAPPER_PORT

 The py-service-wrapper project consists of two parts:

 1. The python code that parses the YAML file and creates the appropriate endpoints.
 This code can be found under the webwrapper package in this repository.